DeactivatedWhatSoever/NSL/me/effective_debugging.md

 * Diverse compilation and execution platforms can offer you valuable debugging insights
 * Fix a tricky algorithm by implementing it in a higher-level language

+## Focus Your Work on the Most Important Problems
+This item is actually about prioritizing work.
+It’s either creating or maintaining.
+In other words, crushing bugs.
+Bugs are everywhere, and you need to focus on bugs that are really critical.

+High priority errors:
+* Data loss
+* Security
+* Reduced service availability
+* Safety
+* Crash or freeze
+* Code hygiene

+Low priority errors:
+* Legacy support
+* Backward compatibility
+* Cosmetic issues
+* Documented workarounds
+* Rarely used features

+### Things to Remember
+* Not all problems are worth solving
+* Fixing a low-priority issue may deprive you of the time required to address a high-priority one

 #reading/books